gtoonstra/etl-with-airflow/docs/monitoring.rst

 ----------------

-So Datadog is great at supporting you to detect data quality issues and visualizing your data trends on a dashboard of your choice, but how else can this be useful?
-At my current company we are using post mortems to identify the true root cause of specific incidents.
+So Datadog is great at supporting you to detect data quality issues and visualizing your data trends on a dashboard of your choice, but how else can datadog be useful?
+We use post mortems to identify the true root cause of specific incidents.
 In the process of doing that, we document everything about the incident in a post mortem document, which is a great way to communicate the true impact of ETL failures, data quality issues and the likes.
 If you track data quality using datadog services, there's a feature called "Notebooks", which helps you to enrich these post mortem documents using these datadog notebooks.
 You can collect a set of metrics together and point out indicators, issues and trends using the metrics that were uploaded to datadog and surround that with additional rich text to tell a better story.
-The true benefit of that functionality is that it's a whole lot faster than copying and pasting content that you collect through a clipboard and such.
+The true benefit of that functionality is that it's a whole lot faster than copying and pasting content that you collect through a clipboard.